Customer Serve Us

 Ok, I understand to a degree – they do have a restaurant and a captive audience.
 What better way to ensure a profit margin for their business?
 It all sounds reasonable.
 Right up until they close the restaurant while there are still 3 games left to be played.
 You think parents get upset when the ump gets a call wrong?
 Wait till you experience that level of anger heaped on the poor employee who has to enforce the ‘no outside food’ rule.
 Especially with parents whose daughter just completed a double-header, is famished, and only has 30 minutes to eat before the championship bracket begins.

 This is not an environment conducive to great customer service.
 It was more like, ‘Customer, serve us - based on our rules and our needs.’
 I learned a lot watching the parents trapped in this scenario.

 A captive audience can be a powerful ally.
 Especially when you take the time to learn about their needs then educate, entertain, and engage them based on those needs (not your own).
 This is why on-hold advertising is so important.
 Callers are your captive audience.
 That time is valuable and can reinforce what your business is all about - them.

 Contrary to my experience from the weekend – this ain’t rocket science, folks.
 Good customer service starts with having good common sense.
 Remember the old adage, ‘Treat people like you want to be treated?’
 That is the axiom for building a great customer service system.
 Focus on providing the same benefit for your customers that you look for when YOU are the customer.

-If you want your advertising and marketing to be effective, whether print, video, or on hold, focus on customer service first – and that starts with good, old-fashioned common sense…
+Effective marketing, whether it is a video, in print, or on-hold, works best when you focus on customer service first – and that starts with good, old-fashioned common sense…